 - Network, network, network!
 This is the only real way you will succeed in this business.
 The Entertainment Business is built on relationships, not faceless paper shuffling.
 Multi-million deals are made over coffee at Starbucks.
 Go to industry events, enter film festivals, join industry organization, etc. Get to know as many people as you can!

-Join Eric in his upcoming online courses, Animation I: Introduction to Disney’s 12 Principles of Animation and Animation II: Skill Building, and learn the key elements to becoming a professional animator.
+Join Eric in his one of his online courses, Animation I: Introduction to Disney’s 12 Principles of Animation and Animation II: Skill Building, and learn the key elements to becoming a professional animator.